-4. Use of linguistic markers with German neologisms in DeReKo the pilot study and the full set of neologisms.
+Use of linguistic markers with German neologisms in DeReKo

+In the following, we no longer distinguish between the first test and the expanded database.
+This allows us to focus more on the questions at hand and not on the differences between the pilot study and the full set of neologisms.
 We also excluded all results from the database before 1990 to focus on the time period covered by the Neologismenwörterbuch.
 This leaves us with a dataset of 4,578,163 occurrences (55.7% borrowed, 44.3% German).
-We considered seven linguistic markers (shown in Table 1).
-We searched for these